SigmazGFX/freedv_ptt/README.md

 FreeDV_PTT 2.45 for 64bit sBitx:

-This is  a Codec2/FreeDV control application for use with the sBitx hybrid SDR transceiver.
+This is  a Codec2/FreeDV control application for use with the sBitx hybrid SDR transceiver running an updated 64bit OS release.

+This will NOT run on 32bit systems.

 To install,
 clone this repo to your /home/pi folder with: